maxrantil/roger-skyline-1/README.md

 # roger-skyline-1 on Artix(runit) Linux

 download the (artix-base-runit-20220123-x86_64.iso) file from http://ftp.ludd.ltu.se/artix/iso/
-and open that in a new VM (I use VirtualBox) and choose the Name of choice, Type: 'Linux', Version: 'Linux 2.6 / 3.x / 4.x (64-bit)'.
+and open that in a new VM (I use VirtualBox) and choose the Name roger-skyline-1 Type: 'Linux', Version: 'Linux 2.6 / 3.x / 4.x (64-bit)'.

 Login as 'root' with passwork 'artix'
 ```